-The red variety comes from Italy, It was long considered identical to the variety Fortana (Brugnola) until through in 2006 DNA analysis their independence was proved.
-It was also a Parent-offspring relationship between Brugnola and Nebbiolo detected.
-It may not be with the variety due to apparently suggestive synonyms Lambrusco di Fiorano (Brugnola).
-The vine is resistant to Botrytis and wrong mildew, but prone to powdery mildew.
-It is called Kelter- and table grape used.
-The species is in the range Valtellina in the Lombardy grown where it is mainly used as a blend.
-In 2010, however, no stock was reported (Statistics Kym Anderson ).
+The red grape variety comes from Italy, For a long time it was considered identical to the variety Fortana (Brugnola) until through in 2006 DNA analysis their independence has been proven.
+There was also a Parent-offspring relationship between Brugnola and Nebbiolo detected.
+Due to apparently suggestive synonyms, it may not be used with the variety Lambrusco di Fiorano (Brugnola) to be confused.
+The vine is resistant to Botrytis and wrong mildew but prone to powdery mildew.
+It is used as a wine press table grape used.
+The variety is in the range Valtellina in the Lombardy grown where it is mainly used as a waste.
+In 2010, however, no stock was shown (Statistics Kym Anderson ).

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012